Airline Direct Distribution

 The Company Dime welcomes expert guests including American Airlines managing director for distribution and data commercialization Cory Garner, ARC president and CEO Mike Premo, WestRock corporate travel manager Karen Hatch and World Travel Inc. president Dee Runyan to decode the status quo on airline direct booking in business travel.

-Here are the slides.
+See the slides below.
 Here’s info about upcoming episodes.

 Thanks again to our speakers and attendees!